learn-academy-2022-charlie/week-4-assessment-F-Rivers/interview-questions.md

 1. What are props in React?

   Your answer: Props is how you pass information from the parent component to the child component.
 You make the information available by referencing the variable with props.
+We have used props in our class when we learned about React, we utilized props when we made a multi-page app and needed to share information from one page to the other.

-  Researched answer: Props is a keyword in React, that stands for properties, and is being used for passing data from one component to another.
-The important part is that the data in props is being passed in a uni-directional flow (from parent to child).
+  Researched answer: Props is a keyword in React, that stands for properties, it is used for passing data from one component to another component.
+The data can only be passed from parent to child, not the other way around .
 Props data is read-only, the data coming from the parent cannot be changed by the child component.

   source: https://itnext.io/what-is-props-and-how-to-use-it-in-react-da307f500da0